jdmsharpe/discord-openai-bot/README.md

 ## Features

 - **Conversational AI:** Engage in interactive, ongoing conversations with various OpenAI models using `/openai converse`.
 The bot maintains conversation history as you write further messages in the same channel, and even accepts image attachments.
-- **Image Generation:** Create images from text prompts with `/openai image` using GPT-4 Image (`gpt-image-1`) or DALL-E 3 / DALL-E 2, with controls for quality, aspect ratio, and style.
+- **Image Generation:** Create images from text prompts with `/openai image` using either GPT Image or DALL-E, with controls for quality, aspect ratio, and style.
 - **Text-to-Speech:** Convert text into lifelike audio using `/openai tts`, with customizable voice, audio format, and speed.
 - **Speech-to-Text:** Transform audio attachments into text with `/openai stt` and pick Whisper or GPT-4o transcription models, plus transcription or translation into English.
 - **Video Generation:** Create videos from text prompts with `/openai video` using OpenAI's Sora models, with controls for resolution and duration.